andrewharvey/abs2pgsql/2011-census/README.md

 If you choose to download the data from the ABS web site you will need to ensure you extract that data into the same structure that you would get from extracting my repacked tar.xz.

+The data for the Mesh Block Counts and SEIFA is provided on the ABS website.
+Make targets exist for downloading it on demand.

 # Target PostgreSQL Schema
 These scripts don't to a straight load, if they did it would be much